AzureAD/microsoft-authentication-library-for-go/src/examples/README.md

         // You can find the other permission names from this document
         // https://docs.microsoft.com/en-us/graph/permissions-reference
     "username": "your_username",
-    "password": "your_password" //This is a sample only.
+    "password": "your_password", //This is a sample only.
 DO NOT persist your password.
-}
+    "redirect_uri": "The URL you want to redirect to after getting the token (auth code flow)" }
 ```